Archive for September, 2006

 House Bill 2719 expands on that, to hold parents and grandparents responsible as well.

-Supporters of the bill say that depsite their MA rating, kids under 18 are playing games like GTA and becoming desensitized to violence.
+Supporters of the bill say that despite their MA rating, kids under 18 are playing games like Grand Theft Auto or Call of Duty and becoming desensitized to violence.

 The purpose of the bill is to shift all responsibility from the person who actually commited the crime.
 “Parents who allow their children to play games, despite their age requirement should take full responsibility for whatever actions occur,” says representative Joe Fisher of Utah.

-“Just like John Madden Football helps prepare our children for multi-million dollar NFL careers, games like GTA and America”s Army only prepare our children for a life behind bars” says concerned parent Sheryl Haggardy of Mount Pelier.
+“Just like John Madden Football helps prepare our children for multi-million dollar NFL careers, games like GTA and Halo only prepare our children for a life behind bars” says concerned parent Sheryl Haggardy of Mount Pelier.

-In extreme cases, the law even applies to grandparents citing “failure to raise children who are capable of properly raising children”.
-While a juvenile may recieve probation for commting a video-game related crime, parents and grandmothers can face anywhere from 3 years for a first time offender up to 15 years for a parent of a repeat offender.
+According to Melbourne Family Lawyers, the law even applies to grandparents citing “failure to raise children who are capable of properly raising children”.
+While a juvenile may receive probation for a video-game related crime, parents and grandmothers can face anywhere from 3 years for a first time offender up to 15 years for a parent of a repeat offender.

 September 29th, 2006